 We are subject to financial market risks, including changes in interest rates.
-As of June 30, 2005, 17 loans in our portfolio were at fixed rates and two loans were at variable rates.
+As of September 30, 2005, 22 of our loan agreements were at fixed rates and two loans were at variable rates.
 Over time some of our investments will be at variable rates.
 We may, in the future, hedge against interest rate fluctuations by using standard hedging instruments such as futures, options, and forward contracts.
-While hedging activities may insulate us against changes in interest rates, they may also limit our ability to participate in the benefits of lower interest rates with respect to our portfolio of investments.
+While hedging activities may insulate us against changes in interest rates, they may also limit our ability to participate in the benefits of lower interest rates with respect to our borrowed funds and higher interest rates with respect to our portfolio of investments.